dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 - `PUT: /admin/lists/<listItemIri>/labels` : update labels of the node (root or child).
 - `PUT: /admin/lists/<listItemIri>/comments` : update comments of the node (root or child).

+- `DELETE: /admin/lists/<listItemIri>` : delete a list (i.e. root node) or a child node and all its children, if not used
 ### Get lists

  - Required permission: none